-NOTE: Students enrolled in the Mortuary Science program must complete all MTS courses with a grade of "C" or better in order to be eligible to assistant professor, mortuary science

-- register for subsequent courses.
-In order to graduate, students must complete all required courses with a grade of "C" or better. - (Students who do not expect to complete their degree within five years should refer to the Graduation Requirements (p.
-23) section in this catalog.)
+NOTE: Students enrolled in the Mortuary Science program must complete all MTS courses with a grade of "C" or better in order to be eligible to register for subsequent courses.
+In order to graduate, students must complete all required courses with a grade of "C" or better.